CivAIgentics/Jett/MIGRATION_TO_JACKY_3.md

-# Jacky 3.0 Migration Summary
+# Jett Migration Summary

 ## Overview
-Successfully migrated Jacky 2.0 to **Jacky 3.0** with ANAM-only integration.
+Successfully migrated Jett to **Jett** with ANAM-only integration.
 This version removes the ElevenLabs dependency and uses ANAM AI exclusively for both conversational AI and avatar visualization.

 ## What Changed